label Nutrition

 What is the best energy bar for hiking?

 Näak Ultra Energy bars (250 kcal, real food ingredients), Clif Builder's Bars (280 kcal, high protein for recovery) and Baouw organic bars (180 kcal, easily digested during effort) each serve different purposes.
-The best bar is the one you will eat at hour seven when fatigued — palatability matters more than optimal macros.
+For pure calorie-for-weight efficiency, homemade date-nut bars deliver 400–450 kcal/100 g at a fraction of the cost.
+The best bar for your hiking calories strategy is ultimately the one you'll eat at hour seven when fatigued — palatability matters more than optimal macros.

 Written by